-Trump Christian Refugees Statement: Donald Trump Suggests US Will Prioritize Christians Over Muslim Refugees From Syria And The Wider Middle East
+Trump Christian Refugees Statement: Donald Trump Suggests U.S. Will Prioritize Christians Over Muslim Refugees From Syria And The Wider Middle East

-The Donald Trump Christian refugees statement on Friday is a chilling indication of just where the US might be going when it comes to religious liberty.
+The Donald Trump Christian refugees statement on Friday is a chilling indication of just where the U.S. might be going when it comes to religious liberty.
 As reported by CNN, Donald Trump – during an interview on the Christian Broadcast Network – flatly stated that the United States will give priority to Christian refugees over Muslim refugees fleeing from the countries currently on Donald Trump’s “Muslim ban” immigration list.

-In startling comments that would seem to run absolutely counter to the First Amendment prohibition against the United States government infringing or endorsing any religion, Trump said about refugees during the interview:
+In startling comments that would seem to run absolutely counter to the First Amendment prohibition against the United States government infringing or endorsing any religion, Trump said the following about refugees during the interview.

 In these Donald Trump Christian refugees comments, the current resident of the White House offered no proof whatsoever for his contention that Christians were somehow being prevented from immigrating into the United States as refugees from war-torn places like Syria.
 Of course, Trump also overlooks – or is unaware of – the fact that Christians make up a vanishingly small percentage of Syria’s overall population.